sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/denver-to-lisbon/index.md

 few minutes).
 After we finished at the beach, we went to the beach bar for a drink and then walked back up to the venue.

-{{< figure
+{{<figure
   src="./images/beach.jpg"
-      link="./images/beach.jpg"
-      target="_blank"
-      title="The beach near the retreat venue"
-      caption="It was a bit cold getting into the Atlantic, but once we got in, it was refreshing."
+  title="The beach near the retreat venue" caption="It was a bit cold getting into the Atlantic, but once we got in, it was refreshing."
 >}}

 While we were at the beach, more team members had arrived, including Brandon,